 TOPICS & PRESENTERS

-Mark your calendars for one or all of our 2018 CPA workshops!
+Mark your calendars for the last session of the 2018 CPA workshops!

 - September 27

 Professional Liability in Place of Ethics – Karen Frink Wolf and Jonathan Dunitz

 Avoiding ethical land mines can be complex, but ultimately a few simple rules guide CPA’s in day-to-day practice.
 This segment of the program will explore the various bodies that govern CPA’s and may impose discipline on a CPA in various situations–the AICPA, National Ass’n of State Boards of Accounting, state Boards of Accountancy, the SEC, and the Public Company Accounting Oversight Board.
 We will explore principles and rules regarding conflicts of interest, confidentiality, competency, objectivity and independence.
 We will use fact patterns and an interactive approach to discuss the overarching requirements to act in a manner to serve the public interest and to perform all professional responsive with the highest sense of integrity.